surveyjs/survey-creator/README.md

 ## Survey Creator V2 (Beta)

 Survey Creator V2 is a successor of V1.
-It has an updated design and separates data model from the UI.
+It has an updated design and separates model from the UI.

 V2 is also planned to be independent from Knockout.
 [React version](./packages/survey-creator-react) does not require Knockout already.
 Versions for other frameworks are scheduled for development.
 Until then, you can use the [Knockout version](./packages/survey-creator-knockout) with any framework.